Mbed-TLS/mbedtls/docs/architecture/psa-driver-interface.md

 ## Opaque drivers

+Opaque drivers allow a PSA Cryptography implementation to delegate cryptographic operations to a separate environment that might not allow exporting key material in cleartext.
+The opaque driver interface is designed so that the core never inspects the representation of a key.
+The opaque driver interface is designed to support two subtypes of cryptoprocessors:

+* Some cryptoprocessors do not have persistent storage for individual keys.
+The representation of a key is the key material wrapped with a master key which is located in the cryptoprocessor and never exported from it.
+The core stores this wrapped key material on behalf of the cryptoprocessor.
+* Some cryptoprocessors have persistent storage for individual keys.
+The representation of a key is an identifier such as label or slot number.
+The core stores this identifier.

 ### Key format for opaque drivers

-The format of a key for opaque drivers is a wrapped (encrypted) binary blob.
+The format of a key for opaque drivers is an opaque blob.
 The content of this blob is fully up to the driver.
 The core merely stores this blob.

+The `"key_context"` property in the [driver description](#driver-description-top-level-element) specifies how to calculate the size of the key context as a function of the key type and size.
+TODO

 ### Key management with opaque drivers

+Transparent drivers may provide the following key management functions:

+* `"allocate_key"`: called by `psa_import_key()`, `psa_generate_key()`, `psa_key_derivation_output_key()` or `psa_copy_key()` before creating a key in the location of this driver.
+* `"import_key"`: called by `psa_import_key()`, or by `psa_copy_key()` when copying a key from another location.
+* `"export_key"`: called by `psa_export_key()`, or by `psa_copy_key()` when copying a key from to location.
+* `"copy_key"`: called by `psa_copy_key()` when copying a key within the same location.
+* `"destroy_key"`: called by `psa_destroy_key()`.
+* `"generate_key"`: called by `psa_generate_key()`, only when generating a symmetric key (key such that `PSA_KEY_TYPE_IS_ASYMMETRIC` is false).
+* `"generate_key_pair"`: called by `psa_generate_key()`, only when generating a key pair (key such that `PSA_KEY_TYPE_IS_ASYMMETRIC` is true).
+* `"derive_key"`: called by `psa_key_derivation_output_key()`, only when deriving a symmetric key (key such that `PSA_KEY_TYPE_IS_ASYMMETRIC` is true).
+* `"derive_key_pair"`: called by `psa_key_derivation_output_key()`, only when deriving a key pair (key such that `PSA_KEY_TYPE_IS_ASYMMETRIC` is true).

+#### Key creation in a secure element without storage

+This section describes the key creation process for secure elements that do not store the key material.
+The driver must obtain a wrapped form of the key material which the core will store.
+A driver for such a secure element has no `"allocate_key"` function.

-To create a key with an opaque driver:
+When creating a key with an opaque driver which does not have an `"allocate_key"` function:

-* The driver conveys the size of the wrapped key blob based on its attributes (type, size).
-TODO
-* The core allocates memory for the wrapped key blob.
+1. The core allocates memory for the key context.
-* The core calls the driver's import, generate or derive function.
+2. The core calls the driver's import, generate, derive or copy function.

-To export a key from an opaque driver, the core calls the driver's export function, which takes the wrapped form of the key as input and writes the cleartext form as output.
-TODO: call it unwrap function rather than export?
-Or will this clash with wrapping as used in the API 1.x?

-Copying a key from some location to an opaque location invokes the target location's import function.
-Copying a key from an opaque location to another location invokes the source location's export function.
-Copying a key within the same opaque location does not invoke driver code.
+3. The core saves the resulting wrapped key material and any other data that the key context may contain.

+#### Key creation in a secure element with storage

+This section describes the key creation process for secure elements that have persistent storage for the key material.
+A driver for such a secure element has an `"allocate_key"` function whose intended purpose is to obtain an identifier for the key.
+This may be, for example, a unique label or a slot number.

-Destroying a key in an opaque location does not invoke driver code.
+When creating a persistent key with an opaque driver which does not have an `"allocate_key"` function:

-### Opaque driver persistent state

-The core maintains persistent state on behalf of an opaque driver.
-The mechanism is the same as [for remote drivers](#remote-driver-persistent-state).

-## Remote drivers

-### Key format for remote drivers

-With a remote driver, each key has a fixed-size key context of type *prefix*`_key_context_t`.

-TODO: what about variable-size auxiliary data?
-For example a secure element that stores a private key, where the public key must be stored outside.

-### Key management with remote drivers

-Creating a key in a remote location happens in two steps.

-1. The core calls the driver's key allocation function *prefix*`_allocate_key()`.
+1. The core calls the driver's `"allocate_key"` function.
 This function typically allocates an identifier for the key without modifying the state of the secure element and stores the identifier in the key context.
+This function should not modify the state of the secure element.

+1. The core saves the key context to persistent storage.

+1. The core saves the driver's persistent state.

-2. The core calls the driver's key creation function (*prefix*`_import_key()`, *prefix*`_generate_key()`, *prefix*`_key_derivation_output_key()` or *prefix*`_copy_key()`).
+1. The core calls the driver's key creation function.

-If a failure occurs after the key allocation step but before the second step, the core will do one of the following:
+If a failure occurs after the `"allocate_key"` step but before the call to the second driver function, the core will do one of the following:

 * Fail the creation of the key without indicating this to the driver.
 This can happen, in particular, if the device loses power immediately after the key allocation function returns.
-* Call the driver's key destruction function.
+* Call the driver's `"destroy_key"` function.

-Destroying a key in a remote location calls the driver's key destruction function *prefix*`_destroy_key()`.

-Copying a key from some location to an remote location invokes the target location's import function.
-Copying a key from an remote location to another location invokes the source location's export function.
-Copying a key within the same remote location does not invoke driver code.
+TODO: explain the individual key management functions

-### Remote driver persistent state
+### Opaque driver persistent state

-The core maintains persistent state on behalf of a remote driver.
-This persistent state consists of a single byte array whose size is indicated in the driver configuration. <!-- How? -->
+The core maintains persistent state on behalf of an opaque driver.
+This persistent state consists of a single byte array whose size is given by the `"persistent_state_size"` property in the [driver description](#driver-description-top-level-element).

-TODO: how the state is passed to the driver; which driver functions can modify the state and how
+TODO: how the state is passed to the driver; which driver functions can modify the state and how; when the core saves the updated state

 ## How to use drivers from an application